hdenman/pysystemtrade/hdenman/docs/pysystemtrade-dual-user-split-plan.md

 ### 1. Disable shared price writers in paper cron

-Paper must not run jobs that write to shared market-data Parquet directories.
+Paper must not run jobs that write to shared market-data Parquet directories or shared roll calendars.
+Paper may read calendars through `roll_calendar_store`.
+Roll-calendar regeneration, initial boot-strapping via `bootstrap_from_barchart_csv`, and interactive calendar modification via `safely_modify_roll_parameters` must be run by `pst-live` (or an administrator) as a writer.

 Do not schedule these in `pst-paper`: